modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 engineering: signs that your application sucks: you cannot run your component easily (long start time, needs to run under context, env. variables).
 You cannot run sub. part of the system easily inside a test program or re-use for a different purpose.

+- Joe Armstrong (Erlang creator): "The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana... and the entire jungle".

 # Logging

 - Logs from ALL machines accessible / queryable in one place.